-Please provide evidence through completed transportation forms, written agreements, transportation request forms, etc. to show coordinated transportation services.
+Please provide evidence of written transportation procedures, completed forms, transportation request forms, emails, or other evidence to show evidence of timely and coordinated transportation services.

-E. Copies of any board adopted policies addressing the enrollment and transportation needs of children in foster care.
+E. Copies of any school board adopted policies addressing the enrollment and transportation needs of children in foster care.